Jungle and arctic training highlighted at AUSA Global Force Symposium

 |0

-This work, Jungle and arctic training highlighted at AUSA Global Force Symposium, by LTC Michael Gambone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Jungle and arctic training highlighted at AUSA Global Force Symposium, by LTC Michael Gambone and Mario Hoffman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT